TajaKuzman/Parlamint-translation/README.md

 5. Linguistically process translation and create final CONLL-u files: `CUDA_VISIBLE_DEVICES=2 nohup python 5-create-conllu.py "IS" > logs/IS/create_conllu.md &`
 6. If the statistics for the corpus in to_conllu.md showed that some files are missing from the df (because they are empty), add the empty files to the final corpus: `CUDA_VISIBLE_DEVICES=2 nohup python 6-add-empty-files.py "SE" > logs/SE/add_missing_files.md &`
 7. Send to partners: `scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/`.
-8. Note translation: `CUDA_VISIBLE_DEVICES=0 nohup python 7-note-translation.py "IS" "is" > logs/IS/translate_notes_final.md &`
+8. Note translation: for TEI files: `CUDA_VISIBLE_DEVICES=0 nohup python 7-note-translation.py "IS" "is" > logs/IS/translate_notes_final.md &`
-	- This code uses the TEI files.
-If you want to use TEI.ana files, use the following code:
+	- If you want to use TEI.ana files, use the following code:
 `CUDA_VISIBLE_DEVICES=0 nohup python 7-note-translation-TEI.ana.py "IS" "is" > logs/IS/translate_notes_final_ana.md &` (The code saves the notes as: ParlaMint-IS.notes.translated.ana.tsv)
 9. Analyse notes in `8-inspect-and-finalize-notes.ipynb` and delete any notes, written in non-target language.
+If you saved the file again, inspect the saved file - check whether quotes are still present (that you did not delete them by saving the file too many times.)
 10. Send the notes to partners: `scp -r Note-translation/Final-data-CSV/ParlaMint-NL.notes.translated.tsv machine_address:~/Notes-translated`

 If the corpus consists of two languages (indicated by lang. code at the end of each file, e.g., `-ru.conllu`), first check if they can be both translated well with the same MT system.
 In that case, process it as usual.
 If not: